 Line 95: The first two characters used in this line, “tears” and “brush,” could mean that tears were falling onto his calligraphy brush, or that his brush was dripping tears onto the paper.
 In any case, Zhu is writing with great emotion and hoping that his biography contains instructive lessons for posterity.

-Line 96: Turning from his hopes for the future, Zhu ends this text as a filial son, bowing in gratitude to the sacrifice of his parents.
+Line 96: Turning from his hopes for the future, Zhu ends this text as a filial son, bowing in gratitude to the sacrifice of his parents, and hoping that the imperial tomb complex he has established in their honor will last forever.

 Dateline: According to the Gregorian calendar, the stele was erected in August 1378.